 The exhibition, curated by gallery photographers Bill Travis and Larry Davis, opens on June 4, 2019, 6-8pm.
 The show runs from June 5-29, 2019.

 Along with the exhibition, the gallery is publishing a beautifully designed 128-page book, with over 70 photographs from the show, as well as scholarly essays and artist statements (book design by gallery photographer Robert Kalman.)
 Copies will be available to purchase at the gallery in June.

 The gallery is hosting two events in June around the exhibition.
-Stay tuned for details.
+Both are free and open to the public.

 GLIMP!
 (Netherlands), X #3, March 2019, front cover and page 22.

 The Photo Review Newsletter, February-March 2019, page 21.